 Beginning in 2018, with the release of macOS 10.14 (Mojave), Apple introduced a new keyboard shortcut for screen recording purposes.

-Instead of opening QuickTime Player, use the shift ⇧ + command ⌘ + 5 keyboard combination to bring up the screenshot tool.
+Instead of opening QuickTime Player, use the shift ⇧ + command ⌘ + 5 keyboard combination to bring up the screenshot toolbar.
+This screenshot toolbar can take screenshot on mac.
 If the application looks familiar, that’s because it is the same software you get when using the QuickTime option.

-As a result, you’re still unable to record system audio using this method.
+As a result, you’re still unable to record audio using this method.

 How to Screen Record Your Mac with Internal Audio

-Unfortunately, the native macOS screen recorder is incapable of recording system audio on its own.
+Unfortunately, the native macOS screen recorder is incapable of new screen recording system audio on its own.
 So how can you capture your screen with sound?

 Several options exist to help you accomplish just that.
 Some will cost you money; others are free.
 Here are two options.